Duet3D/wiki-content/User_manual/Reference/Gcodes.md

   * In **RRF3**, the S parameter is used to set laser power, when switched into Laser mode (see [M452](/User_manual/Reference/Gcodes/M452){target=_blank}); its use for defining move type is deprecated, use 'H' parameter instead.
   * In **RRF 3.5.0-beta3** and later, in the form **Snnn:nnn:...**, it is additionally used for laser raster clustering, see S parameter description below.
   * In **RRF2.02** and later, when switched into Laser mode (see [M452](/User_manual/Reference/Gcodes/M452){target=_blank}), this parameter sets the laser power.
 When not switched into Laser mode, and always in firmware 2.01 and earlier, it defines the move type (see the description of the H parameter).
 * **Rn** Return to the coordinates stored in restore point #n (see [G60](/User_manual/Reference/Gcodes/G60){target=_blank}).
 Any X, Y, Z and other axis parameters in the command are used as offsets from the stored position.
 Axes not mentioned are not moved, so use offset 0 for axes you want to restore to the stored value.
-For example, G1 R0 X0 Y0 Z2 will move to 2mm above the position stored in restore point 0.
+For example, G1 R2 X0 Y0 Z2 will move to 2mm above the position stored in restore point 2 (i.e. after a toolchange).
 * **Pnnnn** (supported only in some builds of RepRapFirmware) IOBITS parameter.
 Defines the states of output pins while this command is executed.
 See the M670 command.

 ^1^Where a tool has more than one extruder drive then Ennn:nnn:nnn etc is supported to allow for the individual movement of each to be controlled directly.
 This overrides the extruder mix ratio set with M567